What do you really know about Depression and Anxiety?

 Reading through the book, I nodded along and remembered times when I thought I’d been depressed only to discover I’d been battling its twin cousin.

-That old feeling of indifference and apathy leading to a numbness, only to spiral further out of control and despise being alive.
+That old feeling of indifference and apathy leads to numbness, only to spiral further out of control and despise being alive.

 When I started researching depression for a book I was writing, our organization surveyed five hundred men and women.